-44) Install the E-ring.
+44) Install a new E-ring.

-45) Connect the fuel pump harness connector and secure with the clip.
+45) Connect the fuel pump harness connector, and install the harness to the four clamps.

-- 46) Engage the tab, and install the fuel sender gauge assembly No. 2 to the fuel delivery tube. - 47) Connect the fuel sender gauge assembly No. 2 connector, and install the harness to the clamp. - 48) Inspect the fuel level sensor. - (1) Check that the fuel sender gauge assembly is free of damage.
+- 46) Engage the tab, and install the fuel sender gauge assembly No. 2 to the fuel delivery tube.
+47) Connect the fuel sender gauge assembly No. 2 connector, and install the harness to the clamp.

-(2) Check the dimensions from the float positions of floats F (upper limit) and E (lower limit) to the fuel tank seating surface.
+- 48) Inspect the fuel sender gauge assembly. - (1) Check that the fuel sender gauge assembly is free of damage. - (2) Check the dimensions from the float positions of floats F (upper limit) and E (lower limit) to the fuel tank seating surface.